tristanbatchler/tbat.me/_posts/2024-11-10-godot-golang-mmo-part-5.md

 )
 ```

-Now, let's just get rid of the chat handling logic we set up in the `HandleMessage` method, we can always rewrite it whenever we set up the in-game state.
-Instead, we are only interested in handling the login and register requests.
+{% include highlight.html anchor="get-rid-of-chat-handling" text="Now, let's just get rid of the chat handling logic we set up in the <code>HandleMessage</code> method.
+We can always rewrite it whenever we set up the in-game state." %} Instead, we are only interested in handling the login and register requests.
 Add the following code to the `HandleMessage` method:

 ```directory
 /server/internal/server/states/connected.go